sveltejs/kit/documentation/docs/05-load.md

 ```

 If a `load` function is triggered to re-run and you stay on the same `+page.svelte`, the page will not remount — instead, it will update with the new `data`.
 This means that components' internal state is preserved.
 If this isn't want you want, you can reset whatever you need to reset inside an [`afterNavigate`](/docs/modules#$app-navigation-afternavigate) callback, and/or wrap your component in a [`{#key ...}`](https://svelte.dev/docs#template-syntax-key) block.

+### Shared vs server

+As we've seen, there are two types of `load` function:

+* `+page.js` and `+layout.js` files export `load` functions that are _shared_ between server and browser
+* `+page.server.js` and `+layout.server.js` files export `load` functions that are _server-only_

+Conceptually, they're the same thing, but there are some important differences to be aware of.

+#### Input

+Both shared and server-only `load` functions have access to `depends`, `fetch`, `params`, `parent`, `routeId` and `url`.

+Server-only `load` functions are called with a `ServerLoadEvent`, which inherits `clientAddress`, `cookies`, `locals`, `platform` and `request` from `RequestEvent`.

+Shared `load` functions are called with a `LoadEvent`, which has a `data` property.
+If you have `load` functions in both `+page.js` and `+page.server.js` (or `+layout.js` and `+layout.server.js`), the return value of the server-only `load` function is the `data` property of the shared `load` function's argument.

+#### Output

+A shared `load` function can return an object containing any values, including things like custom classes and component constructors.

+A server-only `load` function must return data that can be serialized with [devalue](https://github.com/rich-harris/devalue) — anything that can be represented as JSON plus things like `BigInt`, `Date`, `Map`, `Set` and `RegExp`, or repeated/cyclical references — so that it can be transported over the network.

+#### When to use which

+Server-only `load` functions are convenient when you need to access data directly from a database or filesystem, or need to use private environment variables.

+Shared `load` functions are useful when you need to `fetch` data from an external API and don't need private credentials, since SvelteKit can get the data directly from the API rather than going via your server.
+They are also useful when you need to return something that can't be serialized, such as a Svelte component constructor.

+In rare cases, you might need to use both together — for example, you might need to return an instance of a custom class that was initialised with data from your server.

 ### Shared state